IAmPythagoras/FFXIV-Combat-Simulator/README.md

 # IF YOU WANT TO HELP:)

 If you want to help me in developing this program, you can contact me through discord Pythagoras#6312 :).
 Ill take any available help lol

+## Credits
+This project is borrowed and modified from https://github.com/IAmPythagoras/FFXIVPPSCalculator It has a speeds-optimization focus and might diverge from the original project in functionality, but this section is meant to credit the original creators with the vast majority of worthwhile work.